-- GUTTATE: Unlike plaque psoriasis, guttate is characterized by red, scaly, tiny patches often resembling spots, wherein spots cluster together on the skin.
-These spots which show up mainly on back or ears, the scalp can develop into a mild and moderate lesion, covering between 3% - 10% of your body.
+- GUTTATE: Unlike plaque psoriasis, guttate is characterized by red, scaly, tiny patches, often resembling spots, wherein spots cluster together on the skin.
+These spots, which show up mainly on the back, ears, or the scalp can develop into a mild and moderate lesion, covering between 3% - 10% of your body.

-- PUSTULAR: As the name suggests, pustular psoriasis leads to building up of white pustules or noninfectious blisters, which either appear in a small area like fingertips or spread across wider regions like palms, feet.
+- PUSTULAR: As the name suggests, pustular psoriasis leads to the building up of white pustules or noninfectious blisters, which either appear in a small area like fingertips or spread across wider regions like palms or feet.

-- ERYTHRODERMIC: It is the rarest form of psoriasis affecting 3% of the total population and is in the form of deep rashes, characterized by severe pain and itching, fluctuating body temperature, shedding of skin.
+- ERYTHRODERMIC: It is the rarest form of psoriasis, affecting 3% of the total population, and is in the form of deep rashes characterized by severe pain and itching, fluctuating body temperature, and shedding of skin.

-- INVERSE: Inverse or Hidden psoriasis, which it is commonly referred to as, affects those parts of the body where the skin rubs against skin or in the folds such as arms, inner thighs.
-Another distinguishing characteristic about inverse psoriasis is that it appears as small patches, unlike any other form of psoriasis.
+- INVERSE: Inverse or Hidden psoriasis, which it is commonly referred to as, affects those parts of the body where the skin rubs against skin or in the folds, such as arms and inner thighs.
+Another distinguishing characteristic of inverse psoriasis is that it appears as small patches, unlike any other form of psoriasis.

 Psoriasis flares can start at any age.
-Up to 40% of people with psoriasis have symptoms before they're 16 years old, and 10% get it before they're 10.
+Up to 40% of people with psoriasis have symptoms before they are 16 years old, and 10% get it before they are 10.
 Although rare, infants can also get psoriasis.

 If one of the parents has the disease, then there is a 10% chance that their child will develop it.
 If both parents contract psoriasis, then that child's rate of having psoriasis increases to 50%.